mafm/ledger.fs/README.md

 ## Status

-I'm about to use this software on a regular basis to do real work.
-I have been using [ledger.py](https://github.com/mafm/ledger.py/) for real work on a regular basis.
+I'm now using this software on a regular basis to do real work.
+I used [ledger.py](https://github.com/mafm/ledger.py/) for real work on a regular basis for a year or so.
 I believe that what _has_ been implemented is more or less correct.
 However, this program hasn't been extensively tested, so use it at your own risk.

 Lots of useful easy-to-implement features have not yet been implemented.
-I am currently (July 2015) attempting to get this working, and plan to add the following features asap:
+I am currently (August 2015) working on this and plan to add the following features asap:
-- Excel-formatted reports ([ledger.py](https://github.com/mafm/ledger.py/) had this)
 - multi-currency support
 - multi-entity support